Rhode Island Drone Laws

 |---|---|---|---|---|---|

-Permits limited to professional media/film companies.
+Permits currently issued only to professional film companies and news organizations.
 Recreational pilots cannot obtain permits.

 State Registration